VictorrCano/autonomous_robot/README.md

+# Autonomous Robot Competition
-# ECSE211 Project: Team 04 - The Canadian Geese
+ECSE211 Project: Team 04 - The Canadian Geese

 The Fall 2020 ECSE 211 project has tasked us to design and program a Java-based virtual robot capable of autonomously navigating a given play-area and collect points via the pushing of blocks, or containers, up and ramp and into a bin.
 This robot will compete against another robot for points.
 The weight of the blocks pushed into the bin will determine the score of a robot.
 To that end, a robot will require the implementation of proper localization, navigation, and collision detection capabilities.
 ## Team